 Here in Phoenix, we take our Mexican food seriously, and the choices for restaurants are authentic and numerous.
 Here’s a list of our top 10 favorite Mexican food restaurants in Phoenix, although we can assure you this list could have been much, much longer.

-You can’t create a list of the best Mexican food restaurants in Phoenix without including Barrio Café.
-Owner and Chef Silvana Esparaza creates modern, top-notch preparations of traditional Mexican dishes.
+You can’t even have a conversation about the best Mexican restaurants in Phoenix without including Barrio Café.
+Creator, owner and chef Silvana Salcido Esparza has been serving up modern, top-notch preparations of traditional Mexican dishes since 2002.

 Tip: Order the guacamole.